Current RMA Instruments

 Clinical worsening

 The usual result from a traumatic fracture is for healing to occur and a good functional outcome to be achieved following appropriate clinical management.
 Such management will involve reduction (setting/fixation) and immobilisation for an acute traumatic fracture and avoiding/reducing the causative activity for stress fracture.
-Worsening in the form on non-union or malunion may result from inadequate or inappropriate treatment.
+Worsening in the form on non-union (fracture fails to heal) or malunion (fracture heals in an abnormal position) may result from inadequate or inappropriate treatment.
 Delayed union will generally not represent (permanent or enduring) clinical worsening.

 Some traumatic fractures, by their nature/geometry, are prone to poor outcomes even with appropriate care.
 Where that is the case, the initial fracture is the cause of the poor outcome and worsening is unlikely to be a relevant consideration.